makerdao/market-maker-stats/README.md

                         Timeout for accessing the Gate.io API (in seconds,
                         default: 9.5)
+  --pair PAIR           Token pair to get the past trades for --past PAST           Past period of time for which to get the trades for
+                        (e.g. 3d)
-  --pair PAIR           Token pair to get the past trades for --text                List trades as a text table --json                List trades as a JSON document
+  --text                List trades as a text table --json                List trades as a JSON document
 ```